-(You could stop reading right there, as that pretty much sums it up, except it leaves us without enough gigs on the calendar….)
+(You could stop reading right there, as that pretty much sums it up.
+Except that leaves us without enough gigs on the calendar, so read on….)

 Today’s Educate and Entertain post is all about the “how’s” and “why’s” of reaching out to venues – and actually getting booked.

-I received the following message from a fellow musician and performer last month.
+I received the following message from a fellow musician and performer recently.

 I think it highlights very well a frustration we’ve all had…